henrylukito/db2/README.md

 The keys for `col` dict are col ids, while the keys for `nodecol` are node ids.

-You use `col` dict to find out all nodes in a collection and `nodecol` dict to find out all collections a node is in.
+You use `col` dict to find out all nodes in a collection while `nodecol` dict is to find out all collections a node is in.

 This pattern applies to other pairs of dicts like `prop` and `nodeprop`, `rel` and `noderel` etc.